ViewComponent/view_component/README.md

 end
 ```

-In the absence of `capybara`, assertion against the return values of `render_inline`, which is an instance of `Nokogiri::HTML::DocumentFragment`:
+In the absence of `capybara`, assert against the return value of `render_inline`, which is an instance of `Nokogiri::HTML::DocumentFragment`:

 ```ruby
 test "render component" do